Max Caulfield: Life Is Strange: Double Exposure

-Max returns in Life is Strange: Double Exposure, which was released on October 29, 2024.
-Set years after the events of the first game, Max, now an adult and photographer-in-residence at Caledon University.
-She had sworn to never use her time-rewinding powers again as a result of the past consequences that occurred in Arcadia Bay.
-Should Chloe not be sacrificed in the first game, it is revealed that she and Chloe parted ways.
+Max returns in Life Is Strange: Double Exposure, which is set years after the events of the first game.
+Max is now an adult and the photographer-in-residence at Caledon University.
+She had sworn never to use her time-rewinding powers again, as a result of the past consequences that occurred in Arcadia Bay.
+Should Chloe not be sacrificed in the first game, it is revealed that she and Max parted ways.
 One night, she discovers that her friend Safi has been murdered.
 Max attempts to rewind time to save her, but instead travels to a parallel timeline where Safi is alive.
 Max realizes the killer will soon strike again in both realities and attempts to both solve and prevent the same murder.
 She soon discovers that the killer is her future self, who did it to end a chaotic time vortex and also learns that Safi possesses the ability to shapeshift.
-Eventually, Max and Safi's powers create a storm similar to the one from Arcadia Bay, leading Max to journey through a transformed Caledon University and past visions of her time in Arcadia Bay inside the tornado before eventually reuniting with Safi and returning to the real world, merging both timelines together in the process.
-In the aftermath, Safi leaves to search for others who have supernatural powers like her and Max while Max herself reveals her powers to everyone.
+Eventually, Max and Safi's powers create a storm similar to the one from Arcadia Bay, leading Max to journey through a transformed Caledon University and past visions of her time in Arcadia Bay inside the tornado, before eventually reuniting with Safi and returning to the real world, merging both timelines together in the process.
+In the aftermath, Safi leaves to search for others who have supernatural powers like her and Max, while Max herself reveals her powers to her peers.